nzdavidv/pages/pages/ESXi-laptop-GNS3.md

 ### Lab objective
 To run a virtual Cisco router using GNS3 on a virtual machine for low cost, for no other reason really other than for the challenge itself.
 My wife would say I'm 'nerding'.
+Sometimes I like techy projects to help keep the nerdy side of my brain happy.

-My Cisco switch was a freebee, the ESXi software was a free download from broadcom (although tricky site to navigate) and the laptop was fairly low cost.
+In terms of low-cost.. my Cisco switch was a freebee, the ESXi software was a free download from broadcom (although tricky site to navigate) and the laptop was fairly low cost.

 ### Steps overview
 There are 3 main pieces to this.